119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Extra Convenience with Licensed Services

 Licensed scrap companies also make the process easier for you.
 Most of them offer free car removal.
-No matter if your vehicle is sitting at home, on the roadside, or in a parking lot, they can come and tow it for free.
+Whether your vehicle is at home, roadside, or in a parking lot, they can tow it away for free.
 They also help with all the required paperwork, such as signing over the ownership and handling the Ministry of Transportation documents.
 Some even offer 24/7 support or emergency pickups.

 Also Read: A Complete Checklist of Documents You Need to Scrap Your Car in Canada